SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 Depending on your application you might need:

-- both online and offline mode (most desktop aplications)
+- both online and offline mode (most desktop applications)
 - online mode only (application servers/backends)
-- offline mode only (any application tyoe with no connectivity)
+- offline mode only (any application type with no connectivity)

 ## ONLINE